semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

    1. Run the following command in the CLI to generate the public key, replacing the placeholder with the network broker version number:
   <pre class="language-console"><code>docker run ghcr.io/semgrep/semgrep-network-broker:<span className="placeholder">VERSION_NUMBER</span> genkey</code></pre>

-1. Run the following in the CLI to generate the private key, replacing the placeholders with the public key you generated in the previous step and the network broker version number:
+1. Run the following command in the CLI to generate the private key, replacing the placeholders with the public key you generated in the previous step and the network broker version number:

   <pre class="language-console"><code>echo `<span className="placeholder">PUBLIC_KEY</span>` | sudo docker run -i ghcr.io/semgrep/semgrep-network-broker:<span className="placeholder">VERSION_NUMBER</span> pubkey</code></pre>